-CR/NC grading is no longer being used as of Fall 2009.
-Those courses that have been taken on a CR/NC basis prior to Fall 2009 will appear as CR/NC on transcripts, however, all courses Fall 2009 forward will be P/NP graded
+CR/NC Grading is no longer being used as of Fall 2009.
+Those courses that have been taken on a CR/NC basis prior to Fall 2009 will

 Temporary Symbols

 Definition

 Incomplete: At the end of a term, an "I" (incomplete) may be awarded by the instructor when a student has been unable to complete academic work for unforeseeable, emergency, and justifiable reasons.
 The incomplete signifies that the student was enrolled, has attended classes throughout the term, that only a minimal amount of course work has not been completed in the prescribed time, and there is still the possibility of earning credit.